Agent Architecture / Applied

 01

 Start with this video's job: Understand local model runtime as infrastructure: model selection, endpoints, privacy, latency, and how local inference changes an agent stack.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Task" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:24, where the video says: “wrapped around when you're first starting with local AI models.
 But, if you go into the settings, you click on hardware, you can actually see that LM Studio will pick up what your computer is and what kind...”

 02